 Lynne is a Life Fellow of the RSA.
 During her career she served on the National Council of the LSC and was a Board Member of Partnership for Schools.
 In 2005 she was awarded an Honorary Doctorate by the University of Birmingham, and in 2006 she received a CBE in the Queen’s Birthday Honours List for outstanding services to education.
 She project managed the building of the new £40m campus for Joseph Chamberlain College which won the Prime Minister’s Prize for the Best Public Building in 2009.

 In retirement, Lynne has continued with local school governorship and is a long standing Trustee of Birmingham Ethnic and Education Advisory Service (BEEAS).

 Professor Monder Ram OBE

-Yvonne Wilkinson is the first female head of King Edward VI Five Ways School in 132 years - a large outstanding co-educational grammar school in Birmingham and one of the eight King Edward VI Schools.
-Ms Wilkinson has 12 years’ experience as a head – 9 years previously in two independent schools in Worcestershire and Yorkshire.
-She was also the first female deputy Head at King Edward VI Five Ways School in 1997-2003, overseeing the transition to co-educational status.
-Ms Wilkinson has worked for 10 years as an ISI inspector.
+Yvonne is the first female head of King Edward VI Five Ways School in 132 years - a large outstanding co-educational grammar school in Birmingham and one of the eight King Edward VI Schools.
+Yvonne has 12 years’ experience as a head – 9 years previously in two independent schools in Worcestershire and Yorkshire.
+Yvonne was also the first female deputy Head at King Edward VI Five Ways School in 1997-2003, overseeing the transition to co-educational status.
+Yvonne has worked for 10 years as an ISI inspector.